Mellon Curricular Transformation Grants

-- The examination and questioning of the “historical,” “traditional,” “foundational,” “inherited,” and “colonial” framing of disciplinary content and curricular trajectory.
+- Begin examining the “historical,” “traditional,” “foundational,” “inherited,” or “colonial” framing of disciplinary content and curricular trajectory.

-- Identification of the experiences of students and any barriers they encounter in the current structure of the curriculum (including policies and practices within the unit).
+- Discuss the experiences of students and barriers they encounter in the current structure of the curriculum (including policies and practices within the unit).

-Proposing a Curricular Transformation Plan: Once through the framing curriculum–and with the support of their liaisons and external expertise–academic units will be ready to articulate their plans for curricular reform.
-Explicitly drawing upon learnings and understandings developed in the foundational dialogs, the units will propose curricular transformation plans.
+Proposing a Curricular Transformation Plan: Once they have completed their foundational dialogue, we hope that academic units, explicitly drawing upon learnings and understandings developed through the foundational dialogue, will pursue curricular transformation plans.
 If a unit chooses to do so, it should submit its curricular transformation plan to the Mellon Committee.
 These plans should address: curricular content, structure and sequencing of requirements, and pedagogy.
-Details of proposal content and structure, in addition to budget guidelines, can be found in an accompanying document.
+Details of proposal content and structure, in addition to budget guidelines, can be found in the linked page.

-Plan Implementation: If a department or program’s proposal is funded by the Committee, the unit will begin to implement it over a two to three year period.
+Plan Implementation: With the support of the Mellon committee, units will work on their curricular transformation plans.
 The exact nature and timing of this work will vary depending on the work proposed.

-Reporting: Throughout the implementation phase and at the end of implementation, departments and programs will be responsible for reporting their progress to the Mellon Committee.
+Reporting: Throughout the implementation phase, and at the end of implementation, departments and programs will be responsible for reporting their progress to the Mellon Committee.
 This is a requirement for Bates in its relationship with Mellon.
-Academic units/teams will be expected to submit two types of reports: brief progress reports at three-months, six-months, every six-months thereafter, and a final report at the end of the grant period.
-Liaisons can support units with the reporting process.
-Teams will be expected to engage with institutional and disciplinary data and participate in faculty development throughout the transformation process, and include that information in regular reports.
-Teams will be asked to share their experiences with other faculty in a public talk at the conclusion of the grant period.
+Academic units/teams will be expected to submit a final report at the end of the grant period.
+Teams may be asked to share their experiences with other faculty in a public talk at the conclusion of the grant period.

 Equity vs. Equality: Ideas of equity might be better understood by comparing the concepts of equity and equality.
 A colleague once said in a diversity meeting, “equality is everyone having shoes, equity is everyone having shoes that fit.”
 Equity requires hard and intentional work but is the better goal as it looks at all the parts and works to a balanced functional whole where equality is subject to the failings of universal design and application.
 One size does NOT fit all.

-3. White supremacy is the policies and practices that reinforce the idea that white people and the ideas, thoughts, beliefs, and actions of white people are superior to People of Color and their ideas, thoughts, beliefs, and actions.
+- White supremacy is the policies and practices that reinforce the idea that white people and the ideas, thoughts, beliefs, and actions of white people are superior to people of color and their ideas, thoughts, beliefs, and actions.